JustinPelletier/IBD-segment/README.md

     git clone https://github.com/

     Modify nextflow.config configuration file.
-        params.workingDir -- path to the working output directory params.virtualenv -- path to the virtual environment where to run phaseibd in python params.genoFile -- path to your VCF file.
-You can use glob expressions to selecect multiple files. params.phaseibd -- path to phaseibd python custom script (phaseibd_chr.py) file that is this github repository params.hapibd -- path to hap-ibd executable java (.jar) file params.geneticMap -- path to the genetic map of your choice (GRCh36, GRCh37 or GRCh38) available in this repository (grch38 with hapmap with and without chromosome prefix are available in this repository : (NAME OF THE .ZIP FILES) params.gapfile -- path to bed file with intervals to remove from the IBD segments params.phasingStep -- Specify if your data is phased (0) or if you want to phase it (1) params.chromosomePrefix -- Specify if your genotype file (genoFile) has "chr" as chromosome prefix (1) or not (0) params.removeGaps -- Specify if you want the gaps to be removed from the IBD segment (1) or kept (0)
+        workingDir -- path to the working output directory virtualenv -- path to the virtual environment where to run phaseibd in python genoFile -- path to your VCF file.
+You can use glob expressions to selecect multiple files. phaseibd -- path to phaseibd python custom script (phaseibd_chr.py) file that is this github repository phapibd -- path to hap-ibd executable java (.jar) file geneticMap -- path to the genetic map of your choice (GRCh36, GRCh37 or GRCh38) available in this repository (grch38 with hapmap with and without chromosome prefix are available in this repository : (NAME OF THE .ZIP FILES) gapfile -- path to bed file with intervals to remove from the IBD segments chrom_prefix -- Specify if your genotype file (genoFile) has "chr" as chromosome prefix (1) or not (0) removeGaps -- Specify if you want the gaps to be removed from the IBD segment (1) or kept (0) minimun_size -- Minimum size of the detected segments in CentiMorgan (cM) minimum_markers -- Minimum number of markers per IBD segment assembly -- Genome assembly build ("GRCh38" or "GRCh37")